About this course

 Become an expert in auditing, corporate governance and tax through our MSc Accounting and Finance degree.
 You’ll also have a rare opportunity to study international accounting and taxation.
 This course will prepare you for a variety of careers in accountancy and other sectors.

-This master's in Accounting and Finance course is ideal if you have studied in accountancy, business, mathematics, or economics.
+This master's in accounting and finance is ideal if you have studied in accountancy, business, mathematics, or economics.
 It’s also suitable if you have relevant professional experience and want to improve your career opportunities.

 You’ll evaluate and apply core technical accounting and finance methods to real-world situations, and gain a detailed understanding of global financial markets and accounting systems.
-Using the Bloomberg terminals for live financial data as well as a range of key financial databases for research.
+You can use our Bloomberg terminals for live financial data as well as a range of key databases for research.

 Throughout the course you’ll cover:

 - equity markets

 - investment decisions

 - management and financial accounting